JacobKaiser8/Book-1/New Organization/02. Chapter Brainstorming/Chapter 1.md

 - Remembers comrades dead and how his other friend almost died.
 - He convinces himself that he can't let that happen and that he doesn't want that to happen again.
 - Resolves to grow in strength to punish those that are guilty and weak; the Iskari.

+**Additions**

+- **The Iskari raiders** – Give a chilling detail or signature tactic.
+Are they utterly silent?
+Do they chant or howl?
+Do they leave their dead behind?
+One strong, eerie trait will make them memorable and justify Marcus’s terror.

+- **Marcus’s tactical flaw** – Don’t just let him fail generically.
+Maybe he assumes the Iskari will retreat, or tries a maneuver that works in drills but collapses in chaos.
+This gives him something real to _learn from,_ not just _feel bad about._

+- **The dead friend** – Flesh out one comrade in the patrol just enough that their death _lands._ One shared joke or comment earlier makes the guilt more personal.

+- **Symbolic damage** – A small but lasting wound (like a burn, gash, or scar) could visually mark this failure.
+It might even be noticed by others at the academy.